idvorkin/idvorkin.github.io/_posts/2018-03-18-being-a-great-manager.md

 *This is worthy of it's own blog post.
 Here's some brain dumping.*

 Before the how, lets start with why.

 Why do great managers need to stay technical?
-Because they are ultimately responsible for the outcomes of the team and that requires them to understand, confirm and nudge the team to continously:
+Because they are ultimately responsible for the outcomes of the team and that requires them to understand, confirm and nudge the team to continuously:

 1. Make correct architectural decisions
 2. Increase engineering excellence through best practices